davegallant/site/content/blog/using-home-assistant-and-grafana-to-monitor-radon/index.md

 Make sure before you setup an alert, you create a [contact point](https://grafana.com/docs/grafana/latest/alerting/fundamentals/notifications/contact-points/).
 I chose a web hook that sends to a [gotify](https://gotify.net/) instance that I have running in my homelab, since I prefer this over email.

-The [Government of Canada suggest taking corrective action if radon levels higher exceed 200 Bq/m3](https://www.canada.ca/en/health-canada/services/publications/health-risks-safety/guide-radon-measurements-residential-dwellings.html).
 Overcautiously, I setup an alert such that if the radon levels exceed 100 Bq/m³ ), I get a notification:

 [![Grafana Alerting](./home-assistant-grafana-alert.png)](./home-assistant-grafana-alert.png)